epics-docs/epics-docs/build-system/specifications.md

 Because the build rules allow make commands like
-`make <dir>.<action>,<arch>`, subdirectory names within a `<top>` directory structure may not contain a period"." character.
+`make <dir>.<action>,<arch>`, subdirectory names within a `<top>` directory structure may not contain a period "." character.

 ### `EPICS_HOST_ARCH` environment variable